johnfanv2/LenovoLegionLinux/README.md

 - LED should turn pink/purple
 - customnize CPU/GPU boost and TGP settings

-You change to it with:
+You can change to it with in the GUI: Open the GUI and select "Custom Mode" for power profile.
+Alternativley, you can change to it with in the command line with:
 ```bash
 echo balanced-performance > /sys/firmware/acpi/platform_profile
 ```